 The CT muscle is located on the exterior of the larynx, just under the skin.
+Consequently the CT muscle cannot be seen directly on endoscopy, but its effects can be seen.
 The thyroid cartilage pivots or rocks forward on top of the cricoid cartilage when the CT muscle contracts.
+The effect of this rocking is to stretch the vocal cords, thus the function of the CT muscle can be viewed indirectly.

 Inferior to the thyroid cartilage and superior to the cricoid cartilage is a groove.
 Before the Heimlich maneuver became popular, many people knew of this groove as the location for placing a hole in the neck in the event someone was choking on food at dinner time.
 There is not much tissue between the skin and the airway here and it is actually a relatively safe place to make a hole for breathing in an emergency.

 If you place your finger in the groove and attempt a high pitch sound, you will feel this groove pinch closed as the cartilages are pulled together.
 The CT muscle pulls these cartilages toward each other.
-It is located to the side of the middle groove.
+The muscle belly is located lateral to this middle groove.
+Consequently the function of the CT muscle can be assesed indirectly by palpation.

 Some common complaints when this muscle is not working are: